Skip to main content

 GINA Prohibits discrimination based on genetic information.
 Prohibits offering rewards in exchange for an employee’s genetic information, including family medical history.

-Ultimately, the legal distinction between these two types of is a dynamic and evolving area of law.
+Ultimately, the legal distinction between these two types of wellness programs is a dynamic and evolving area of law.
 It reflects a continuous societal negotiation about the role of employers in shaping employee health, the appropriate use of financial incentives in healthcare, and the fundamental right of individuals to be free from discrimination based on their health status.

 The intricate rules governing these programs are a testament to the legal system’s effort to balance these often-competing interests in a way that is both effective and equitable.